 To understand which technologies are to be used while developing a smart spraying solution, there is a real necessity to understand the algorithms inside.
 It is also vital to keep in mind the targets that are to be met, i.e. achieve precise spraying and develop an application (weed) map.
 It should be used in real-time and process information such as image acquisition, object detection, and communication.

-6 commonly used technologies in smart spraying software
+6 commonly used tech in smart spraying solutions